10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 G. PATENTS

-During the three months ended December 31, 2023 and 2022, there was no impairment of patent costs.
+During the nine and three months ended June 30, 2024 and 2023, there was no impairment of patent costs.
 The weighted average amortization period for patents is approximately 8 years.
-Amortization expense for the three months ended December 31, 2023 and 2022 totaled approximately $9,000 and $10,000, respectively.
+For the nine months ended June 30, 2024 and 2023, amortization of patent costs totaled approximately $25,000 and $29,000, respectively.
+For the three months ended June 30, 2024 and 2023, amortization of patent costs totaled approximately $7,000 and $9,000, respectively.
 The total estimated future amortization is as follows:

 Year ending September 30,